girirajvyas/gof-design-patterns/README.md

 | No Subclasses                    | Always SubClasses are involved in a way or other  |
 | NA                               | Adaptable to environment more easily**            |

-> The best way to implement a `Serializable Singleton` is to use an Enum

-> From Joshua Bloch's Effective Java: This approach is functionally equivalent to the public field approach, except that it is more concise, provides the serialization machinery for free, and provides an ironclad guarantee against multiple instantiation, even in the face of sophisticated serialization or reflection attacks.
-While this approach has yet to be widely adopted, a single-element enum type is the best way to implement a singleton.

 ## Summary
 - Guarantees one instance